Project-Herophilus/ACEFramework-HDF/iDaaS-KIC-Integration/README.md

    potential tools such as tooling like [Kafka Tool](https://www.kafkatool.com/), [KafDrop](https://github.com/obsidiandynamics/kafdrop), [Provectus Kafka UI](https://github.com/provectus/kafka-ui).

-## Database Technologies: RDBMS (Relational Database Management Systems) / NoSQL / Cloud Enablement
+## Database Technologies: RDBMS / NoSQL / Cloud Enablement
 We wanted to provide a very simple way to have users be able to visualize and report on anything the iDaaS framework(s) do.
 So we have included a very basic extensible relational database tier.
 Prior to 2022 we supported other database technologies.
 However, to simplify what we deliver we leverage <a href="https://www.postgresql.org" target="_blank">